 - 4. What are the penalties or consequences of successfully claiming imperfect self-defense?

 Imperfect self-defense refers to a particular type of voluntary manslaughter.
-It’s not really a defense per se, although the doctrine applies like a partial defense.1 In fact, the term refers to a homicide where the accused actually believes their deadly act was necessary and reasonable in the circumstances, but it wasn’t.
+It is not really a defense per se, although the doctrine applies like a partial defense.1 In fact, the term refers to a homicide where the accused actually believes their deadly act was necessary and reasonable in the circumstances, but it was not.
 A reasonable person in their shoes would not have acted in the same way.

 A person acts in imperfect self-defense in California where: